Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

 At MIT, the language was about shaping the future of computing and pairing breakthroughs with ethical application.
 At Oxford, the language was about creating a home where the humanities could address AI's moral and political consequences in sustained conversation with technologists.
 These were not identical projects, but they shared a logic: computing had become too important to stay inside a single disciplinary silo.

 That is the larger reason Schwarzman belongs in this archive.
-He represents the point where private capital, academic ambition, and public anxiety about AI all met.
+He represents the point where private capital, academic ambition, and public anxiety about AI all met, alongside the scientific and technical traditions covered in Jewish scientists who changed the modern world.

-The real legacy is not the check size
+The legacy is not the check size alone

 Huge gifts always attract easy awe.
 The dollar figure, the naming rights, the headlines.
 But the more interesting question is what those gifts were trying to establish as common sense.